A Farmgirl's Kitchen®

 • Fold in the blueberries.

-• Divide the batter evenly between the three loaf pans.
-Sprinkle the streusel topping evenly on the top of each unbaked coffee cake. (keep any leftover streusel topping in a freezer safe Ziploc bag)
+• Divide the batter evenly between the three (9×5-inch) loaf pans.
+Sprinkle the streusel topping evenly on the top of each unbaked coffee cake. (keep any leftover crumb topping in a freezer safe zip-style bag)

 • Place the loaf pans on a half sheet pan lined with parchment paper.
 Bake in a preheated 350 degree F oven for 60-65 minutes.
 Cakes are done when a toothpick inserted into the center of the cakes comes out clean.